pryrt/Win32-Mechanize-NotepadPlusPlus/README.md

 # SYNOPSIS

-    TODO
+    use Win32::Mechanize::NotepadPlusPlus ':main';
+    my $npp = notepad();    # main application

 # DESCRIPTION

 Automate the Windows application [Notepad++](https://notepad-plus-plus.org/).
-This is inspired by the Notepad++ plugin PythonScript: there needs to be Perl-based automation for Notepad++ if there is Python-based.
-I decided to automate the application from the outside, rather than from inside a Notepad++ plugin, but the intention is to have similar naming conventions.
+This is inspired by the Notepad++ plugin PythonScript, but I decided to automate the application from the outside, rather than from inside a Notepad++ plugin.
+But the intention is to have similar naming conventions and interface.

-# INSTALLATION

-To install this module, use your favorite CPAN client.

-For a manual install, type the following:

-    perl Makefile.PL
-    make
-    make test
-    make install

-(On Windows machines, you may need to use "dmake" or "gmake" instead of "make", depending on your setup.)

 # AUTHOR